-- (b) any other body or entity entrusted by Member State law to exercise public authority and public powers for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - 'law enforcement' means activities carried out by law enforcement authorities or on their behalf for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (42) 'national supervisory authority' means the authority to which a Member State assigns the responsibility for the implementation and application of this Regulation, for coordinating the related activities of the national competent authorities entrusted to that Member State, for acting as the single contact point for the Commission, and for representing the Member State at the European Artificial Intelligence Board; - (43) 'national competent authority' means any of the following: the national supervisory authority, the notifying authority, and authority; - (44) 'serious incident' means any incident or malfunctioning of an AI system that directly or indirectly leads, might have led or might lead to any of the following: - (a) the death of a person or serious damage to a person's health, to property or the environment, - (b) a serious and irreversible disruption of the management and operation of critical infrastructure. - (c) breach of obligations under Union law intended to protect fundamental rights; - (d) serious damage to property or the environment; - (44a) 'critical infrastructure' means an asset, system or part thereof which is necessary for the delivery of a service that is essential for the maintenance of vital societal functions or economic activities within the meaning of Article 2(4) and (5) of Directive/.... on the resilience of critical entities; - (44b) 'personal data' means data as defined in point (1) of Article 4 of Regulation (EU) 2016/679; - (44c) 'non-personal data' means data other than personal data as defined in point (1) of Article 4 of Regulation (EU) 2016/679.
+- (40) 'law enforcement authority' means: - (a) any public authority competent for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; or - (b) any other body or entity entrusted by Member State law to exercise public authority and public powers for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (41) 'law enforcement' means activities carried out by law enforcement authorities or on their behalf for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (42) 'national supervisory authority' means the authority to which a Member State assigns the responsibility for the implementation and application of this Regulation, for coordinating the related activities of the national competent authorities entrusted to that Member State, for acting as the single contact point for the Commission, and for representing the Member State at the European Artificial Intelligence Board; - (43) 'national competent authority' means any of the following: the national supervisory authority, the notifying authority, and and the market surveillance authority;.
+As regards EU institutions, agencies, offices and bodies, the EPDS shall act as a national competent authority, for the purposes of this Regulation; - (44) 'serious incident' means any incident or malfunctioning of an AI system that directly or indirectly leads, might have led or might lead to any of the following: - (a) the death of a person or serious damage to a person's health, to property or the environment, - (b) a serious and irreversible disruption of the management and operation of critical infrastructure. - (c) breach of obligations under Union law intended to protect fundamental rights; - (d) serious damage to property or the environment; - (45) 'critical infrastructure' means an asset, system or part thereof which is necessary for the delivery of a service that is essential for the maintenance of vital societal functions or economic activities within the meaning of Article 2(4) and (5) of Directive/..... on the resilience of critical entities; - (46) 'personal data' means data as defined in point (1) of Article 4 of Regulation (EU) 2016/679; - (47) 'non-personal data' means data other than personal data as defined in point (1) of Article 4 of Regulation (EU) 2016/679.